-Today, hotel guests and day trippers can enjoy the forested grounds, the Olympic-sized pool (it’s also the country’s largest indoor hotel pool) and relax in nature.
+Today, hotel guests and day-trippers can enjoy the forested grounds, the Olympic-sized pool (it’s also the country’s largest indoor hotel pool) and relax in nature.

-4Fairmont Le Chateau Frontenac
+6- Fairmont Le Chateau Frontenac in Quebec City

 This world-renowned luxury hotel was built in 1893 and is located on a historic site.

-Recently, a team of archaeologists discovered ruins of the Saint Louis Forts including the first fort built by Champlain in 1620 by the famous Chateau.
-Be sure to get a glimpse of them by the Dufferin Terrace.
+Recently, a team of archaeologists discovered ruins of the Saint-Louis Forts including the first fort built by Champlain in 1620 by the famous Chateau.
+So, be sure to get a glimpse of them by the Dufferin Terrace.

 For cocktails, luxurious spa treatments and indulging in fine French cuisine, you can’t go past the Chateau Frontenac.

-5Fairmont Banff Springs
+7- Fairmont Banff Springs

 Nestled in the heart of Banff National Park by hectares of forests where wildlife viewing is supreme, this is where Canadian railroad baron William Cornelius Van Horne (general manager of CP Railways) erected his dream vacation spot.